samarkand-fr/P12-front-end-dashboard-/README.md

 -   Develop a data modeling class to ensure proper formatting of API data.
 -   Optionally document the project using a Readme, JSDoc, or PropTypes.

-Sure!
-Here's an example of how you can add an explanation of using mocked or real data in the README file:

 ----------
 ## $\color{red}{Data Source}$